 The Liberalised Remittance Scheme provides an extensive and structured system for resident individuals who wish to remit money overseas.
 You can send money to your loved ones abroad or for other transactions the RBI allows.
 Remember to keep your PAN card information ready, since it is mandatory.

-To send money abroad seamlessly and securely, open a digibank by DBS savings account in minutes!
+To send money abroad seamlessly and securely, open a DBS Bank savings account in minutes!
 It is completely paperless.